-Services that are covered for you

-- You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+Services that are covered for you What you must pay when you get these services You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain assistant, nurse practitioner, or other provider in a specialist's office. circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers Referral and prior authorization are not required for evaluation visits.
+Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 Referral and prior authorization may be required for some services.
+The check in fish treated to an office visit in the past / days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 Visits at other locations during Medicare-covered stays are included in the cost-sharing for those services.
+Nours if: You're not a new patient and The evaluation doesn't lead to an office visit within 24 Referral and prior authorization may be required. hours or the soonest available appointment Remote Monitoring Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) There is no coinsurance, copayment, or deductible once per 30 days for Medicare-covered remote monitoring services according to the coverage guidelines.
+Referral and prior authorization may be required.
+Telehealth There is no coinsurance, copayment, or deductible for Medicare-covered specialist services during a telehealth visit.
+There is no coinsurance, copayment, or deductible per